 Having a child with Down syndrome has changed and inspired Stella, Andrea, and Grace to become better mothers than they thought they could be.
-Join in and celebrate them, their children, as well as every person with Down syndrome, and those who support people with it, on World Down Syndrome Day this 21 March 2020.
+Join in and celebrate them, their children, as well as every person with Down syndrome, and those who support people with it, on World Down Syndrome Day on 21 March.

 You can do that by wearing colourful mismatched socks on World Down Syndrome Day to spark a conversation and tell others about Down syndrome, donate to the Down syndrome Association, or volunteer with it.